 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently remeasured to their fair value at each reporting date.
-The resulting gain or loss is recognised immediately in the profit k.
+The resulting gain or loss is recognised immediately in the profit or loss.

+k.
 Share based payments

 The Board may grant options to eligible executives in accordance with the Servcorp Executive Share Option Scheme.
-These equity-settled-share-based payments are non-market based and have earnings per share performance hurdles for the vesting of options.
+These equity-settledshare-based payments are non-market based and have earnings per share performance hurdles for the vesting of options.

 Equity-settled share-based payments with employees are measured at the fair value of the equity instrument at the grant date.
 Fair value is measured by use of a Binomial Tree model.
 The expected life used in the model has been adjusted, based on management's best estimate for the effects of non-transferability, exercise restrictions, and behavioural considerations.
+Further details on how the fair value of equity-settled share-based transactions has been determined can be found in Note 21.

-The fair value determined at the grant date of the equitysettled share-based payments is expensed on a straight line basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest.
+The fair value determined at the grant date of the equity-settled share-based payments is expensed on a straight line basis over the vesting period, based on the Group's estimate of equity instruments that will eventually vest.